yosei-no-kasu/GenericSpaceCombatSystem/README.md

 # GenericSpaceCombatSystem

-This project s to ake a space combat game based on SFC. it is to be mde o that the actual workingparts of the game (the gme logic) is module based and can be written by end users to run as thy want, to simulate different kinds of gameslike aStar Trek or Star Wars type
+This project is to make a space combat game based on SFC. it is to be mde o that the actual workingparts of the game (the gme logic) is module based and can be written by end users to run as thy want, to simulate different kinds of gameslike aStar Trek or Star Wars type